 For example, you have a Kubernetes cluster with one managed Master node and two Worker nodes, and the specifications of each Worker node is 4 CPUs and 8 GB.
 Therefore, the specifications of the managed Kubernetes cluster is 8 CPUs and 16 GB.

 To run an offline job with 16 CPUs and 32 GB to process data, you can schedule the job to a virtual node to save computing resources for nodes of the cluster.

 - A managed Kubernetes cluster is created.
-For more information, see Create a managed ACK cluster.
+For more information, see Create a cluster of ACK Managed Edition.

 - A virtual node is deployed in the managed Kubernetes cluster.
 For more information, see Virtual nodes.